Pope Pius XI

 Pope Pius XI (Pio XI; born Ambrogio Damiano Achille Ratti, /it/; 31 May 1857 – 10 February 1939) was head of the Catholic Church from 6 February 1922 until his death in February 1939.
-He was also the first sovereign of the Vatican City upon its creation on 11 February 1929.
+He was also the first sovereign of Vatican City upon its creation on 11 February 1929.

-Pius XI issued numerous encyclicals, including Quadragesimo anno on the 40th anniversary of Pope Leo XIII's groundbreaking social encyclical Rerum novarum, highlighting the capitalistic greed of international finance, the dangers of atheistic socialism/communism, and social justice issues, and Quas primas, establishing the feast of Christ the King in response to anti-clericalism.
-The encyclical Studiorum ducem, promulgated 29 June 1923, was written on the occasion of the 6th centenary of the canonization of Thomas Aquinas, whose thought is acclaimed as central to Catholic philosophy and theology.
-The encyclical also singles out the Pontifical University of Saint Thomas Aquinas, Angelicum as the preeminent institution for the teaching of Aquinas: "ante omnia Pontificium Collegium Angelicum, ubi Thomam tamquam domi suae habitare dixeris" (before all others the Pontifical Angelicum College, where Thomas can be said to dwell).
+Pius XI issued numerous encyclicals, including Quadragesimo anno on the 40th anniversary of Pope Leo XIII's groundbreaking social encyclical Rerum novarum, highlighting the capitalistic greed of international finance, the dangers of atheistic communism, and social justice issues.
+He also wrote Quas primas, establishing the feast of Christ the King in response to anti-clericalism.
 The encyclical Casti connubii promulgated on 31 December 1930 prohibited Catholics from using contraception.

-To establish or maintain the position of the Catholic Church, Pius XI concluded a record number of concordats, including the Reichskonkordat with Nazi Germany, and he condemned their betrayals four years later in the encyclical Mit brennender Sorge ("With Burning Concern").
+To establish or maintain the position of the Catholic Church, Pius XI concluded a record number of concordats, including the Reichskonkordat with Nazi Germany, and he condemned their betrayals four years later in the encyclical Mit brennender Sorge.
 During his pontificate, the longstanding hostility with the Italian government over the status of the papacy and the Church in Italy was successfully resolved in the Lateran Treaty of 1929.

-He was unable to stop the persecution of the Church and the killing of clergy in Mexico, Spain, and the Soviet Union.
-He canonized saints including Thomas More, Peter Canisius, Bernadette of Lourdes, and Don Bosco.
-He beatified and canonized Thérèse de Lisieux, for whom he held special reverence, and gave equivalent canonization to Albertus Magnus, naming him a Doctor of the Church due to his writings' spiritual power.
+He canonized Thomas More, Peter Canisius, Bernadette of Lourdes, and Don Bosco.
+He beatified and canonized Thérèse de Lisieux, for whom he held special reverence, and gave equivalent canonization to Albertus Magnus, naming him a Doctor of the Church.
 He took a strong interest in fostering the participation of laypeople throughout the Church, especially in the Catholic Action movement.
-The end of his pontificate was dominated by speaking out against Adolf Hitler and Benito Mussolini, and defending the Catholic Church from intrusions into its life and education.
+The end of his pontificate was dominated by his speaking out against Adolf Hitler and Benito Mussolini, and defending the Catholic Church from outside interference.
 Pius XI died on 10 February 1939 in the Apostolic Palace and was buried in the Papal Grotto of Saint Peter's Basilica.
-In the course of excavating space for his tomb, two levels of burial grounds were uncovered that revealed bones now venerated as the bones of St. Peter.